 User Interfacing, Early and Often

-In stark contrast, one in every of the biggest benefits to rapid application development is that the ability to each simply and regularly receive feedback from users who are directly interfacing with the applying throughout development and prototyping.
-Whereas this advantage is most readily visible within the UI/UX components of the system, iterative design intrinsically means that user feedback are often at the forefront of the method.
+In stark contrast, one in every of the biggest benefits to rapid application development is that the ability to each simply and regularly receives feedback from users who are directly interfacing with the applying throughout development and prototyping.
+Whereas this advantage is most readily visible within the UI/UX components of the system, iterative design intrinsically means that user feedback is often at the forefront of the method.

 A prototype of Prototyping